-- 14.1 The disciplinary hearing will be chaired by the Headteacher/Governing Body for alleged misconduct.
+- 14.1 The disciplinary hearing will be chaired by the Headteacher/Chair of Disciplinary Panel for alleged misconduct.
 If dismissal is a possible outcome, the Disciplinary Panel will comprise three Governors.
 The employee will be given the opportunity to outline their case in response to the allegations.
-Refer to section 14 of the Schools' Discipline Toolkit for Managers for guidance on the format of the hearing. - 14.2 It is the School's policy not to allow electronic recordings of disciplinary or appeal hearings. - 14.3 The Governing body/Headteacher is required to notify the Council in any case where dismissal is a possible outcome and the Council has the right to be represented at a dismissal hearing. - 14.4 The hearing bundle and notice of the hearing must be provided to the employee at least 5 working days before the hearing.
+Refer to section 14 of the Schools' Discipline Toolkit for Managers for guidance on the format of the hearing. - 14.2 It is the School's policy not to allow recordings of disciplinary or appeal hearings. - 14.3 The Governing body/Headteacher is required to notify the Council in any case where dismissal is a possible outcome and the Council has the right to be represented at a dismissal hearing.